 Fayetteville real estate is some of the most expensive in Georgia, although Fayetteville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Fayetteville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fayetteville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fayetteville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fayetteville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fayetteville who work in office and administrative support (13.97%), sales jobs (11.44%), and management occupations (9.41%).
+There are especially a lot of people living in Fayetteville who work in office and administrative support (15.57%), management occupations (10.26%), and sales jobs (10.01%).

 Fayetteville is an extremely ethnically-diverse city.
 The people who call Fayetteville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fayetteville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fayetteville include Irish, German, Italian, and African.
+Important ancestries of people in Fayetteville include Irish, German, English, African, and Italian.

 The most common language spoken in Fayetteville is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Langs. of India.